 Media Arts Internship program - LOOP DREAMS

-The Loop Lab’s Mid-2019 Program will run from July 15th, 2019 through November 29th, 2019.
-Applications are accepted via our online form beginning March 2019 and at our info sessions throughout the Spring.
+The Loop Lab’s winter 2020 Program will run from Jan.
+13th, 2020 through May 22nd, 2020.
+Applications are accepted via our online form beginning Sept.
+2019.
 It is mandatory to join and complete one of our Audio/Video Technology Workshops, where you will also complete an in-person interview.
-There will be two workshops in late May and early June 2019, and dates will be shared when we receive applications.
+There will be two workshops in late Dec.
+2019 and early Jan.
+2020, and dates will be shared when we receive applications.

 The idea behind our FREE training program is an ambitious one: Take a small cohort of young people from underserved communities without college degrees, and teach them to be audio/video professionals and digital storytellers, so that they may have access to real high-growth careers in the creative economy.

 Our trainees meet Monday through Thursday during the day for nineteen weeks, to learn core audio and video skills.
 These classes are comprised of hands-on training, traditional classroom time, site visits, individual and group projects, and various other modalities.
 Core competencies will include Music Production, Pro Tools/Digital Audio Workstation skills, Adobe Premiere/Video Software skills, Audio Recording, Audio Editing, Video Editing, Audio Mixing, Camera Operation and Technology, Audio Technology, Video Technology, and essentials of Audio/Visual Installation and Integration.

 Our trainees also work on the skills that make a “whole” person and professional during our program.
 They learn holistic skills such as financial literacy, communication techniques, professional branding and interviewing, as well as best practices around accountability and time management.